-The Signature Confirmation Label (PS Form 153)
+The Signature Confirmation Label

+PS Form 153

-- Color Hot pink - A three-part form: - The customer receipt (contains the Signature Confirmation Number, the toll free number and website address, and information on the service). - A self-stick barcode label. - A Waiver of Signature Option (customer may request a waiver of signature, which authorizes the delivery employee to sign for the article if the addressee/agent is not available to accept the item and it can be left in a secure location). - Detach both parts of the gummed label and attach to the mailpiece, when the customer chooses the waiver of signature option. - NOTE: A copy of the signature image will not be available to the customer with this option. - The labels are available in post offices, stations, branches, CPO's, CPU's and from rural carriers and HCR's. - Customers can pick up labels and take them back to their businesses or homes for later use like most other Special Services labels.
+- Color Hot pink - A three-part form: - The customer receipt (contains the Signature Confirmation Number, the toll free number and website address, and information on the service). - A self-stick barcode label. - A Waiver of Signature Option (customer may request a waiver of signature, which allows the delivery employee to sign for the article if the addressee/agent is not available to accept the shipment). - Detach both parts of the gummed label and attach to the mailpiece, when the customer chooses the waiver of signature option.